chrishoermann/zod-prisma-types/Readme.md

 * [About](#about)
 * [Installation](#installation)
 * [Usage](#usage)
   - [Generator options](#generator-options)

-# About
+## About

-`zod-prisma-types` is a generator for `prisma` that tries to mirror the type structure of the generated prisma types as closly as possible in `zod schemas`.
+`zod-prisma-types` is a generator for `prisma` that tries to mirror the type structure of the generated prisma types as closly as possible with `zod schemas`.
 It also provides the option to write advanced zod validators directly in the prisma schema comments.

-# Installation
+## Installation

-# Usage
+## Usage

 To use the generator add the following code to your prisma.schema file: